rydmike/flex_color_scheme/README.md

 any difference, because we already created its dark scheme with this method, the toggle just again computes the same dark scheme.

-additionally we will make a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definition.
+Additionally, we will include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
 This way we can use this toggle to see and study the differences.